NJ (908) 688-5577

 The medical condition that is known as poor circulation affects people worldwide.
 Common symptoms that are associated with this ailment can include cold feet, a numbing or tingling sensation, and the feet may be swollen.
 Additionally, it may be difficult to walk, and normal digestion may become affected.
 There are measures that can be implemented that may help to prevent poor circulation.
 These can consist of quitting smoking, engaging in a frequent exercise program, and choosing to have healthy eating habits.
 The chances of developing poor circulation may be reduced when an optimum weight is maintained.
 If you have any of the above symptoms, please consult with a podiatrist who can help you to manage this condition.

 While poor circulation itself isn’t a condition; it is a symptom of another underlying health condition you may have.
-If you have any concerns with poor circulation in your feet contact one of our podiatrists of Advanced Podiatry.
+If you have any concerns with poor circulation in your feet contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor will treat your foot and ankle needs.

 Poor Circulation in the Feet